I've been very fortunate to have published

 I also have several poems that are currently online.
 In 2011, I had three sonnets--"Sirens," "The Egret Sonnet," and "Pandemic"--in the summer issue of Hobble Creek Review (and "The Egret Sonnet" was nominated for a Sundress Best of the Net in 2011 and a Pushcart); and in the 2012 summer issue of Hobble Creek Review I have three additional poems, "Deconstructing the Nest," "Pond behind the Cemetery," and another sonnet, "Formations," the latter of which has also been nominated for a Pushcart.
 Four sonnets--"Hum," "No Rain," "In Praise of Wallflowers," and "One-Point Perspective"--have appeared in The Road Not Taken: the Journal of Formal Poetry; "Summer Storm," a sonnet, in 14 x 14; "Drama," an ekphrastic poem based on Giacometti's "The Palace at 4 A.M.," in Boxcar Poetry Review; "Strike: Variations on Ten Words" in Switched-on Gutenberg; "The Reata Villanelle" and "Questioning the Typing Teacher" in Red River Review, as well as the sonnet, "A [ ] of Sunflowers"; "High Road to Taos" in The Rondeau Roundup; "Soma" in Apparatus Magazine; and "Balcony View of a Prairie Dog Colony" in the "Crowds" issue of qaartsiluni, though I have several other poems that can be accessed here too, including two collaborative poems I wrote with Taos poet Andrea Watson, a sonnet ("Black") and a ghazal ("White").
 Another sonnet, part of a collaborative crown of sonnets by seven different Austin poets, "Rising Water," is in Poemeleon as part of their recent collaborative issue.
 "Marriage" and "Trash Day" appeared in issue #44 of Right Hand Pointing, and "Pelagos," an ekraphastic poem, was published in the July 2011 edition of The Enigmatist.
 "Good Fortunes" appears in issue #17 (the "Accident" issue) of Switched-On Gutenberg.
 "At the Paisano" in the fall 2011 issue of Southwestern American Literature."among the stalks," a haiga, in Extract(s): A Daily Dose of Lit; three one-line poems in issue #57 of Right Hand Pointing, a haiku, "only when he flies," in the December issue of A Hundred Gourds; two poems in Impact Magazine, "Ask a Librarian" and "Lilac"; and my first published poem of 2013, "The Village" in Rose Red Review.

 Forthcoming: "Self-Portrait as One-Eyed Jack of Hearts" has been selected for the premier issue of Jane's Boy Press' Book of Desire.
-Four of my Dickinson-inspired ghazals will be appearing on The Ghazal Page.
-In addition, "Christmas pre-screening" will appear in the next Modern Haiku and "giving thanks" in the next Sonic Boom Journal.
-"Calligraphy 101" and "Isle of the Blessed" have been accepted for the next issue of the stunning journal Red Earth Review, "Synchronicity," a rare prose poem, for the next issue of Chelsea Station, and "Insurance," a golden shovel, for the "Poetics of Space" issue of Switched-on Gutenberg.
+Four more of my Dickinson-inspired ghazals will be appearing on The Ghazal Page.
+In addition, "giving thanks" will appear in the next Sonic Boom Journal and "Insurance," a golden shovel, in the "Poetics of Space" issue of Switched-on Gutenberg.

 Passing of the Matriarch